tagohd/mono/Characters/CURSED AL.md

 [Lun]: seems to fit with the idea that he's adhd coded lol

-sudo:: That's what I was going for, yep!
+[Sudo]: That's what I was going for, yep!
-#reply [R:: 7]

 ---